soveran/ohm/README.markdown

      3. DESC
      4. DESC ALPHA (or ALPHA DESC)

+     It defaults to `ASC`.

 **:start**
-:    _(defaults to 0)_ The offset from which we should start with.
+:    The offset from which we should start with.
 Note that
      this is 0-indexed.
+It defaults to `0`.

 **:limit**
 :    The number of entries to get.
 If you don't pass in anything, it will